 Most of the chores my son has taken on started because he wanted to be doing exactly what I was doing.
 Then I started to realize that he was capable of doing more and before long he had his own list!

 Believe me, you (and they) are ready for this!
 Here are some chore ideas to start handing off to your toddler:

 Vacuuming is definitely my son’s favorite chore and honestly, probably the most helpful.
 They key is to use vacuuming devices that a 2-year old can actually handle.
-It started very early with just teaching him how to turn on the Roomba and move his toys away from it.
+Thankfully, cleaning companies such as Bissell provide a host of vacuum products that could be used by a toddler.
+For me, it started very early with just teaching him how to turn on the Roomba and move his toys away from it.
 That may not have been that helpful, but it was a great step towards the real reward – when he started using my hand vac as a real vacuum.
 It never even occurred to me that it was the perfect size!!
 Now, he automatically goes to get the hand vac after he has finished his snack and vacuums up any leftover crumbs.

 At 2, there was no way that my son could make a bed (at least not an adult bed).
 But he really wanted to help when I would be doing it, so I started giving him the job of arranging the pillows.
 At first, it was quite clear who had arranged them….and I would need to go redo them after he was done.
 But eventually, he got better and better and now he knows exactly how I like them!

 This is something that all kids should learn to do and probably the most obvious – they need to be responsible for cleaning up their own toys.
 There are two tricks I learned with this task.

 First, be patient.
 You could clean up the toys in a fraction of the time it will take your 2-year old, but it is well worth the wait.
 Over time they will get better and better and it won’t be long before you can do other things while they’re straightening up (in which case it doesn’t really matter how long they take).